Society-for-Internet-Blaseball-Research/parker/README.md

 The server runs Ubuntu 24.04 LTS.
 The system state is managed as best as we can with Ansible.

-Services are generally contained within Docker Compose stacks.
-A handful of these stacks will be found in this repository.
-Some are run by community members who don't have root access to the server; we expect that management for these stacks will be delegated using Portainer.
+Services are generally contained within Docker Compose stacks, found in this repository.